Novel Emergent Phases in a Two-Dimensional Superconductor

-Disordered two-dimensional superconductors are a repository of exciting phenomena.
-According to conventional wisdom \cite{abrahams1979,chakravarty1998}, the quantum ground states of these systems are supposed to be either superconducting or insulating.
-This implies a direct quantum phase transition (QPT) between these competing ground state phases that can be accessed by tuning non-thermal parameters such as disorder, magnetic field, or carrier density.
-However, by now, a welter of experimental evidence (for a review, see \cite{kapitulnik2019colloquium}) points to the existence of a broad intermediate metallic {regime} intervening between the superconducting and insulating phases in many two-dimensional disordered superconductors.
-Furthermore, there is a mounting body of evidence for the existence of a disorder-induced quantum Griffiths phase in such systems \cite{Shi2014,xing2015quantum,shen2016,xing2018,saito2018quantum,zhang2019quantum,lewellyn2019infinite}.
-Quantum Griffiths phases were earlier observed, e.g., in nickel vanadium ferromagnetic alloys \cite{almut1,almut2} and more recently near a nematic quantum critical point in the iron based superconductor $\rm{Fe}\rm{Se}_{0.89}\rm{S}_{0.11}$ \cite{coldea}.
-The quantum Griffiths phase in superconducting systems is believed to be caused by the formation of disorder-induced rare superconducting puddles embedded in an insulating bulk \cite{Jose_2007, VojtaKotabageHoyos09}.
-More specifically, the quantum Griffiths behavior arises due to the slow dynamics of these rare regions caused by their coupling to the dissipative metallic environment.
-The quantum Griffiths phase is predicted to be concomitant with the unconventional quantum critical behavior governed by an infinite-randomness critical point (IRCP) \cite{Fisher92}.
-At an IRCP, the dynamical critical behavior is not of the conventional power-law type but rather of the activated type, with a dynamical critical exponent $z$ that diverges as one approaches the quantum phase transition (for reviews, see, e.g., Ref.\ \cite{Vojta06,*vojta2013phases,*Vojta19}).\\
+Per conventional wisdom,~\cite{abrahams1979,chakravarty1998}, the quantum ground states of these systems are either superconducting or insulating.
+This implies a direct quantum phase transition between these competing ground state phases accessed by tuning non-thermal parameters such as disorder, magnetic field, or carrier density.
+However, a welter of experimental evidence points to the existence of a broad intermediate weakly metallic regime intervening in the superconducting and insulating phases in several two-dimensional disordered superconductors~\cite{kapitulnik2019colloquium,Liu_2020, Li_2019, Saito_2015}.
+The effect of the presence of this dissipative environment proximate to the superconducting quantum critical point on the scaling behavior of the system remains ill-explored~\cite{PhysRevLett.82.5341}.\\